mitranim/tabularius/doc/guideline.md

 - No semicolons
 - Use backticks for string literals (except in imports)
 - 2-space indentation
+- Avoid nesting the code as much as possible
 - Early returns over nested conditionals
 - Ternary expressions for simple conditionals
 - Avoid extra spacing in parentheses, brackets, and braces